squinkylabs/Demo/docs/analyzer.md

 Here we see mostly what we should see.
 The largest line is very close to 1 kHz.
 It's the fundamental.
 And we can see that there are harmonics at 2 kHz, 3 kHz, 4 kHz, repeating every 1 kHz to infinity.
 Looking at the display, we can see that the level of the harmonics falls about 6 dB every octave.

 There are some very minor anomalies, too.
 All the way to the left, from zero to around 60 Hz, there is a "hump".
 This tells us there is a small amount of [DC offset](https://en.wikipedia.org/wiki/DC_bias) at the output.
+We will get rid of that offset later.

-Also we can see that above 10 kHz the harmonics fall off a little faster, and there are some strange signals that are not harmonics in between 10 and 20 kHz.
+Also, we can see that above 10 kHz the harmonics fall off a little faster, and there are some strange signals that are not harmonics in between 10 and 20 kHz.
 But this "junk" is more than 30 dB below the fundamental, at a very high frequency where we can't hear so well.
 This distortion (actually called [aliasing](https://en.wikipedia.org/wiki/Aliasing)) is probably well below the level of audibility.

 Next, we use the analyzer to look at [the aliasing in Demo VCO1](./aliasing.md).